Ceravision is pleased to join the UV4Plants Association

 A ground-breaking new lamp that is ideal for maximising plant growth is being launched by UK lighting pioneer Ceravision Ltd at the Greentech show in Amsterdam in June 12-14 2018.
 Ceravision Commercial Director, Stuart Stoddart said "Not only does the lamp and patented spectrum provide an exceptional alternative for growers seeking to increase photosynthetic rates, yield and disease resistance; its exceptionally high output means one Ceravision UV420 can replace at least two conventional lamps .
 No other lamp can offer similar performance.."

-Ultra-long lamp life is another core feature of the Ceravision UV420 lamp.
+Ultra-long lamp life is another core feature of the Ceravision UV420 lamp along with UV light to enhance plant characterists and crop values.
 This was developed by a team of brilliant scientists at Ceravision, based in Milton Keynes.
 The recently invented lamp dose combines a unique process in which the materials are evaporated within the lamp, which results in no chemical reactions, resulting in near-zero degradation.
 Ceravision's chief scientist, Barry Preston remarked: "After extensive testing we are yet to locate failure mechanisms."
 As a result, whereas metal halide lamps last just 10,000 hours and standard LEDs around 20,000 hours, the Ceravision UV420 lamp has an average life of no less than 50,000 hours.